agony-unleashed/agony-unleashed.github.io/recruitment/index.md

 {% assign text = site.data.recruitment.text %}

-Please note that Agony is not a training corp, and you should not be applying to Agony to "learn to PVP".
+Please note that Agony is not a training corp, and you should not be applying to Agony to “learn to PVP".
 For that, simply attend one of our public PVP classes: these are available to anyone, and you do **not** have to be a member of Agony to attend them.